Skip to content

 • Writing page

-To upload the file, follow these steps:
+To upload the file:

 1. Unzip the beirut.zip theme file.